 EU-German groundfish survey.
-Annual abundance and biomass indices were derived from stratified-random bottom trawl surveys commencing in 1982 (Rätz et al., 2001).
+Annual abundance and biomass indices were derived from stratified-random bottom trawl surveys commencing in 1982 (Rätz et al., 2003).
 These surveys covered the areas from the 3-mile limit to the 400 m isobath of Div.
 1B to 1F and were primarily designed for cod as target species.
 Therefore, the high variation of the estimates for redfish could be caused as a result of the incomplete survey coverage in terms of depth range and pelagic occurrence of redfish.
-The survey results indicated that both abundance and biomass estimates of golden redfish ( $\geq$ 17 cm) decreased by more than 90 % until 1990 and remained at that low level since then (Fig. 3).
-Estimates for deep-sea redfish ( $\geq$ 17 cm) varied without a clear trend but have frequently been extremely low since 1989 (Fig. 4).
-However, the 1997 estimate indicated a significant biomass increase due to recruitment, which was not apparent in 1998 and 1999 but appeared again in 2000.
+The survey results indicated that both abundance and biomass estimates of golden redfish ( $\geq$ 17 cm) decreased by more than 90% until 1990 and remained at that low level since then (Fig. 3).
+Biomass estimates for deep-sea redfish ( $\geq$ 17 cm) varied without a clear trend but have frequently been extremely low since 1989 (Fig. 4).
+However, the 1997, 2000 and 2001 estimate indicated a significant biomass increase due to good recruitment (Fig. 8).
+The good recruitment could however not be traced in 2002, where biomass index was back at a very low level.
 Unspecified redfish <17 cm were found to be very abundant, especially in 1986, 1991, and 1996-98 (Fig. 5).
-The abundance index of these small redfish for 2000 revealed a decrease to the values estimated for 1993-1995.
-Reappearing peaks at 6, 10-12 and 15-16 cm might indicate annual growth increments and represent the age groups 0, 1 and 2 years.
-Comparisons between with the survey results off West and East Greenland revealed that all three redfish based on both fish abundance and size were limited to the area off East Greenland.
+The abundance index of these small redfish has since 2000 decreased to a very low level.
+Reappearing peaks at 6, 9-11 and 13-15 cm might indicate annual growth increments and represent the age groups 0, 1 and 2 years.
+Comparisons between the survey results off West and East Greenland revealed that all three redfish components were almost exclusively distributed off East Greenland.

-Greenland-Japan and Greenland deep-sea surveys.
+Greenland-Japan and Greenland groundfish surveys.
 During 1987-95, cooperative trawl surveys directed towards Greenland halibut and roundnose grenadier have been conducted on the continental slope in Div.
-1A-1D at depths between 400 and 1500 m.
-This deep-sea survey was discontinued in 1996 but conducted again since 1997 by Greenland with another vessel and changed gear (Jørgensen, 2001).
+1A-1D at depths between 400 and 1 500 m.
+This deep-water survey was discontinued in 1996 but conducted again since 1997 by Greenland with another vessel and changed gear (Jørgensen, 2003).
 Deep-sea redfish were mainly caught in Div.
 1C and at depths less than 800 m.
-Since 1997, the biomass has been stable at about 2 400-2 500 tons (Fig. 4).
-Length measurements revealed that the size composition of the stock is presently dominated by immature individuals <30 cm.
-In 2000, the survey did not cover the shallow areas (<800 m) sufficiently.
+From 1997 to 1999 and in 2001, the biomass has been stable at about 2 000-2 500 tons (Fig. 4).
+In 2000 and 2002, the survey did not cover the shallow areas (<800 m) sufficiently.
 Therefore, no abundance and biomass indices were calculated.
+Length measurements revealed that immature individuals <30 cm presently dominate the size composition of the stock.
+From the 2002 survey 30 redfish (between 18-39 cm) were examine for maturity.
+None of the fish showed any sign on maturity.

 Greenland groundfish/shrimp survey.
 Since 1988, a shrimp survey was conducted by Greenland covering the Div.
-1A to 1F down to 600 m depth (Engelstoft and Jørgensen, 2001).
+1A to 1F down to 600 m depth (Storr-Poulsen and Jørgensen, 2003).
 Due to changes in survey strategy and sampling of fish, determinations of abundance and biomass indices and length composition were considered comparable since 1992.
-Redfish was found to be most abundant in the northern Div.
-1B.
-Abundance and biomass indices from 1992-1996 have fluctuated without a clear trend.
-In recent years, the abundance and biomass has decreased from 4.7 billion individuals and 60 497 tons in 1997 to 184 million individuals and 10 033 tons in 2000 (Fig. 5).
-This decrease is particular distinct for the northern part of Div.
-1B.
-Over the past decade, survey catches of deep-sea redfish in Subarea 1 have almost exclusively comprised fish of less than 20 cm total length.
-In recent years, however, a slight increase in mean individual weight has been observed (Engelstoft and Jørgensen, 2001).
+Redfish was found in all the survey areas, but was most common in Div.
+1B and 1C.